joshuaPhong/uv-clothing-advisor/README.md

 How It Works
 UV Data: The app fetches the current UV index using the NIWA API.
 Weather Check: The app fetches the current cloud index from OPEN WEATHER API.
 It determines if the weather is cloudy or sunny,less than or greater than 50.
 Clothing Advice: Based on the combination of the UV index and the weather condition, the app provides tailored advice.
-Error Handling
-If the UV or weather data is not available, the application displays an appropriate error message.
+Error Handling: If the UV or weather data is not available, the application displays an appropriate error message.

 Licence